69sarbu69/Project-Movie-Ticket-Booking-System/README.md

 # Project-Movie-Ticket-Booking-System
-This is our First Semester University Project.
+This is our First Semester University Project of C Programming.

 Team Members:
 Sarbagya Gho Shrestha,